Working 9 to 5 – what a way to make a living right! Dolly Parton wasn’t keen on it and I bet you aren’t much either?

 By signing up with a survey site like Opinion Outpost not only can you earn money online by answering surveys but you can also shape the service and products provided by companies.

-From the comfort of your own home, whether on computer or on mobile, you are able to answer surveys and earn.
+From the comfort of your own home, whether on a computer or on mobile, you are able to answer surveys and earn.

 Joining this site costs absolutely nothing and membership will always continue to be free.